Venthe/gitea-helm-chart/README.md

 This section lists major and breaking changes of each Helm Chart version.
 Please read them carefully to upgrade successfully.

+### To 8.0.0

+#### MySQL

+This update bumps the MySQL chart from 6.x to 9.x, which comes with a MySQL version update from 8.0.21 to 8.0.32.
+See the [MySQL Chart Changelog](https://github.com/bitnami/charts/tree/main/bitnami/mysql#upgrading) for details.

+With respect to values, the following renames apply:

+- `mysql.root.password` has been renamed to `mysql.auth.rootPassword`.
+- `mysql.root.db.user` has been renamed to `mysql.auth.username`.
+- `mysql.root.db.name` has been renamed to `mysql.auth.database`.
+- `mysql.root.db.password` has been renamed to `mysql.auth.userPassword`.
+- `mysql.service.port` has been renamed to `mysql.service.ports.mysql`.
+- `mysql.persistence.size` has been renamed (and split) to `mysql.primary.persistence.size` and `mysql.secondary.persistence.size`.

 ### To 7.0.0